XenonHedgehog/FNF-AlexJModAssets/Art/Old/Unused/README.md

 • XMAS.ipv (May 20, 2024) - unused christmas variation of Alex mimicking Monster's santa hat frame-by-frame.
 This was unused because I'm very dumb at making ease.
 Interestingly, it had older versions of the poses.

 • Weekend 1 alex cutscene.ipv - originally made in July?
 (August), this was supposed to have a cutscene for Alex in Weekend 1.
 Decided to add faces at November.

+• 16-bit alex.ipv - this is where his current design originated from.

+• 16 bit things and other.ipv - initial poses and miss poses for the pixel variant.

+• alex jason pixel.ipv - made for animating the parts